Home

 11.4 Descriptions of additional or new or changed job classifications will be prepared by the Company and copies furnished the Union, the Union retaining the right within ten (10) workdays or after an employee has been classified thereunder and is performing the work of such description, to make the ratings subject to the grievance and arbitration provisions of the Agreement beginning at Step 2 of the grievance procedure.

 11.5 The Company will review any job classification the Union claims has changed to the degree that such change could result in an up grading of the labor grade rating, and will notify the Union of its decision within ten (10) workdays from the date that the review was requested, the Union retaining the right to make the labor grade rating subject to the grievance and arbitration provisions of the Agreement provided any such grievance is filed within ten (10) days after the Company has notified the Union of its decision.
-Said request for a review shall be made by the President Any upgrading made as a result of such review will be effective as of the date such request was made in writing on a form supplied by the Company for such purposes.
+Said request for a review shall be made by the Union.
+Any upgrading made as a result of such review will be effective as of the date such request was made in writing on a form supplied by the Company for such purposes.

 11.6 In any instance where the labor grade rating for a job classification has been lowered, employees actively classified in such job classifications will continue to receive the former rate as a personal rate, for as long as said employees holds said job classification.
-Such personalized rate shall continue in effect for the duration of this agreement, after which time, if the employee has not been promoted or transferred, he shall be paid the proper maximum rate of the appropriate occupational title.
+Such personalized rate shall continue in effect for the duration of this agreement, after which time, if the employee has not been promoted or transferred, they shall be paid the proper maximum rate of the appropriate occupational title.

-(c) In the case of such temporary transfers to a higher labor grade, qualified senior employees in the occupational title shall first be requested to accept such transfers.
+(b) In the case of such temporary transfers to a higher labor grade, qualified senior employees in the occupational title shall first be requested to accept such transfers.
 If senior employees refuse such assignment, junior employees may be assigned.
-However, if a temporary transfer is made, at the request of the Company, to an occupational title in a higher labor grade, the employee so transferred shall be paid while on such assignment as if he had been promoted.
+However, if a temporary transfer is made, at the request of the Company, to an occupational title in a higher labor grade, the employee so transferred shall be paid while on such assignment as if they had been promoted.

-(d) Except where production schedules would be adversely affected, temporary transfers to the same or lower labor grade shall be made on a voluntary basis or by assignment of a junior employee.
+(c) Except where production schedules would be adversely affected, temporary transfers to the same or lower labor grade shall be made on a voluntary basis or by assignment of a junior employee.

-(f) If employees are, by mutual agreement, temporarily transferred beyond three (3) weeks to another occupational title, and if there are employees on recall to that occupational title, the employees having recall rights at the time of the extension will have their recall rights increased on a one for one basis by six (6) months.
+(e) If employees are, by mutual agreement, temporarily transferred beyond three (3) weeks to another occupational title, and if there are employees on recall to that occupational title, the employees having recall rights at the time of the extension will have their recall rights increased on a one for one basis by six (6) months.

-(b) Group Leader.
+(a) Group Leader.
 When the Company deems it necessary it may assign an employee to a group leader position.
 They shall receive a premium of ten percent (10%) of the maximum rate of their occupational title.

-(c) When a Group Leader position within a classification becomes open, the Company agrees to post notice of the opening for a period of three (3) work days.
+(b) When a Group Leader position within a classification becomes open, the Company agrees to post notice of the opening for a period of three (3) work days.

 (d) When an employee is promoted to an instructor, the supervisor will immediately notify the Union President